Skip to content

 When Should You Use IT Staff Augmentation?

 It's the right tool when you have a clear plan and a capable lead, but not enough hands or a specific missing skill.
-Common cases: hitting a deadline your current team can't reach alone, adding expertise you don't have in-house, scaling a startup's engineering quickly without over-hiring, or covering a gap while you recruit permanently.
+Common cases: hitting a deadline your current team can't reach alone, adding expertise you don't have in-house (a DevOps engineer to set up self-hosted CI/CD runners, say), scaling a startup's engineering quickly without over-hiring, supporting a custom software build that has outgrown its original team, or covering a gap while you recruit permanently.
 It's the wrong tool when the work is a fully self-contained project you'd rather not manage — that's a job for project-based software development — or when the role is permanent and core, in which case hire.

 How Do You Choose an IT Staff Augmentation Company?